 Through discussion and research we were able to solve some of the mysteries surrounding the artworks and build a clearer understanding of the activities, people and places depicted.
-All the information gathered will be added to the artworks on Historypin.com to allow these works to be discovered, explored and further enriched.
+All the information gathered will be added to the artworks on Historypin.org to allow these works to be discovered, explored and further enriched.
 You can find details of the event by folowing the Putting Art on the Map link below.

 This event was part of Putting Art on the Map, a collaboration between Imperial War Museums, Historypin and the University of Edinburgh to invite the public to help enrich IWM’s First World War art collection with new layers of information.

 If you would like to get involved and add your own insights and knowledge of these works visit our Historypin page and start to share your findings.